Skip to main content

 Does Guideline handle Form 5500 filings?

 Guideline’s services include preparation and electronic filing of the Form 5500 at no added cost as long as contributions were made to your Guideline plan prior to the end of the filing year and required information is provided to Guideline in a timely manner.
-For example, if you started with Guideline this year, Guideline will not prepare or file last year’s Form 5500.
+For example, if you converted to Guideline this year, Guideline will not prepare or file last year’s Form 5500.
 If you transferred your plan to Guideline earlier this year, and need to file your Form 5500 for the previous plan year, you should work with your prior administrator to file your report.

 If we are preparing your Form 5500, we will do so by the extended deadline.
 Please note that only the plan administrator can sign the Form 5500 (which is Guideline for all non-self-service plans).
 If Guideline is not the plan administrator (applicable to self-service plans), the plan trustee must review and sign the Form 5500.
 In some cases, even if Guideline is the plan administrator, we may send you a copy of the Form 5500 prior to filing for review.
 You can learn more about the filing deadline here.